-This apple-stuffed babka is sweetened only with honey & boiled apple cider.
-Have it for breakfast or brunch, or serve it after your festive Rosh Hashanah (Jewish New Year) meal!Adapted from King Arthur Flour and Jamie Geller
+This apple-stuffed babka is sweetened only with honey and boiled apple cider for a burst of apple flavor.
+Apples and Honey Babka is perfect for breakfast, brunch, or after your festive Rosh Hashanah (Jewish New Year) meal!Adapted from King Arthur Flour and Jamie Geller

-Add the egg, honey, and vanilla.
-Mix on low speed using the paddle attachment for about 30 seconds until combined.
-Add the flour, and the salt and mix on low speed until the flour is incorporated into the liquid and a sticky dough forms.
-Add the butter, 1 tablespoon at a time, waiting until it is incorporated before each addition.
+Pour the milk into the bowl of a stand mixer fitted with the paddle attachment.
+Add the egg, honey, and vanilla, then mix on low speed for about 30 seconds.
+Add the flour and the salt and mix on low speed until a sticky dough forms.
+Add the butter, 1 tablespoon at a time, and mix in thoroughly before adding in another tablespoon.

-Once all the butter is added, switch to the dough hook and knead the dough on medium-high speed until a smooth and slightly sticky dough forms, about 5 minutes.
-Gather the dough into a ball, stretching the dough so the top of the ball is smooth.
-Grease a bowl with a light coating of canola oil or butter, then place the dough back into the bowl, with the gathered rough part of the dough down and the smooth surface of the ball facing up.
-Cover with plastic wrap and let rise for about 1 hour, or until the dough has doubled in size.
-Punch down dough, return to bowl, and chill for at least 1 hour (can rest overnight).
+Gather the dough into a ball, stretching it so the top of the ball is smooth.
+Spray a large bowl with canola oil spray and place the dough ball in smooth side down to wipe it with oil.
+Turn the dough with the gathered rough part of the dough down and the smooth surface of the ball facing up.
+Cover the bowl with a kitchen towel or plastic wrap and let rise in a warm place for about 1 hour, or until the dough has doubled in size.
+The inside of a cool oven with the light on works well.